-I’ve been taking a morning hot bath every morning now since arthritis came knocking at my door.
-The original reason was to get my joints in the mood for early morning yoga(1).
-It works well, but I’ve found an unexpected and valuable bonus.
+I began taking a morning hot bath every morning to get my arthritic joints in the mood for morning yoga(1).
+It works, but I found an unexpected bonus.

-The morning soak instigates nearly unavoidable inspiration!
-Sometimes I deliberately ‘shut the gates‘ in the hope of cognitive stillness.
-However, that can often have just the opposite effect, i.e., existence and nothing [movement and stillness] give birth to one another.
-Still, what rushes in never disappoints.
+The bath brings about nearly unavoidable insights.
+Indeed, sometimes I deliberately Squeeze exchange, shut the gates, as chapter 52 puts it, in the hope of cognitive stillness.
+Yet, that often has the opposite effect, as chapter 2 describes Existence and nothing [movement and stillness] give birth to one another.
+No wonder life can be so tricky to figure out.

-I imagine taking a hot bath first thing in the morning is a rare practice, which accounts for its ‘secret’ effect.
-John Cleese’s creativity talk ties into this in a charming way; these creativity promoting factors he talks about are present in the morning bath experience.
+Taking a hot bath first thing in the morning is a culturally rare practice that comes with valuable benefits.
+John Cleese’s talk on creativity (google [John Cleese on Creativity]) speaks to this in a charming way.
+The creativity promoting factors he talks about are present in this morning bath experience.
 For example:

 This morning offered a typical example of the process.
-A friend was over last night who is ‘obsessed’ with an offshoot of the Paleolithic diet (3).
-Just thinking the word “obsession” launched me into musing about it.
+A friend was over last night who is obsessed with an offshoot of the Paleolithic diet (3).
+Just thinking the word “obsession” launched me into pondering it.
 Why do we get obsessed?
 Thought immediately began rummaging through memories, science, experience, human history, stumbling to find the best hypothesis it could.
-If it finds one, I have to quickly write it down or is vanishes.
-You see, it is not the hypotheses that have value; they fall as rain drops on the window of my mind.
+Even so, it isn’t the hypotheses that have value; they fall as rain drops on the window of my mind.
 No, the discovery process is what fascinates me.
-I love to follow curiosities scent.
-Ironically, that feels like it could be an ‘obsession’.
+I love following curiosity’s scent.
+Ironically, that feels like it could be an obsession.
 Is it?

 Curiosity vs. “the illusion of self”

 I’ve been noticing how my curiosity seems to be increasing.
 This is odd for I hear the opposite is supposed to be true, i.e., kids have the most curiosity and this declines as we age.
 In youth, we clamor to know what is going on.
-As we age, we accumulate more knowledge to “cleave to”, which gives us a more secure sense of self, illusion and all.
+As we age, we accumulate more knowledge to “cleave to”, which presumably gives us a more secure sense of self.
 We think we know.

 As we continue to age, we become more emotionally secure compared to our emotionally insecure youthful phase of life.
-We begin to reach a point where greater emotional security mellows the anxieties that drove us to our particular obsessions.
+We reach a point where greater emotional security mellows the anxieties that initially drove any particular obsession.
 This is not uniquely human; such mellowing with age occurs in all animals.
 With less need to “cleave to” something in particular, we’re able to look deeper.
 This is certainly what seems to be happening to me.
 I am peering into the unknown more and more.
 As my need for a particular answer fades — raw curiosity increases.
-So, my experience doesn’t match the dictum: curiosity declines with age.
-I don’t think I’m unique either; for me, the dictum expresses an incomplete worldview arising from the middle age blind spot.
+Therefore, my experience doesn’t match the dictum that curiosity declines with age.
+I don’t think I’m unique either.
+Indeed, this dictum expresses an incomplete worldview arising from the middle age experts.

 Loosen your mind glue

 Inspiration and obsession are connected, to be sure.
-Inspiration is why we are at the pinnacle of the food chain.
-The human mind can’t help but gaze into the void, which causes fear and need to rise.
+Inspiration is why we are at the top of the food chain.
+Our mind’s eye can’t help but gaze into the void and this spawns fear and need.
 Voila!
-Inspiration, creativity, discovery follow in their wake naturally.
-Obsession soon stifles this, and we often end up shooting ourselves in the foot — ‘too much of a good thing’, as they say.
-Soaking in the hot bath helps open the cognitive gates.
-So, go soak yourself whenever you find yourself stuck, dead-ended, plateaued, or at your wits end.
+Curiosity, inspiration, and discovery naturally follow in their wake.
+However, obsession eventually stifles this… I assume that is the result of having too much of a good thing.
+Soaking in the hot bath can help reverse this a little.
+So, go soak yourself whenever you find yourself stuck and at your wits end.
 A morning soak can loosen the obsessive glue that binds your mind.

-(1) Doing yoga first thing really starts out the day right, I find.
+(1) Doing yoga first thing really starts out the day right.
 Of course, doing yoga first thing in the morning is a little challenging even without the arthritis.
-The hot bath would probably be helpful for anyone wishing to start out the day ‘right’.
+The hot bath would probably be helpful for anyone wishing to start out the day right.

 (2) Over the last 50 years, I haven’t used soap but a handful of times.
 It is unnecessary unless I get really greasy-dirty.
-Mind you, I’ve always taken a bath every day — and now two a day — and use a bristly brush to mimic brushing up against bushes in the wild.
+Mind you, I’ve always taken a bath every day — and now twice a day — and use a bristly brush to mimic brushing up against bushes in the wild.
 Hair is another matter.
-I soap my hair, when it is there (I cut it off once a year).
-I guess that wouldn’t be an issue if I lived completely ‘wild’.
+I soap my hair, when it is there (I cut it all off once a year).
+I assume that wouldn’t be an issue if I lived completely wild.
 Interestingly, soap on the body actually does more dermatological harm than good, killing off the good bacteria and such.

-(3) As it happens, I worked this dietary issue out 40 years ago when I compared what we eat with what the great apes eat.
-In looking at all the research I could find about the other apes, and picturing our species back a few hundred thousand years ago, the diet we evolved to eat was obviously not the one we had been munching on for the last 10,000 years (since the agricultural revolution.)
-See Omega-3 and Vitamin D.
+(3) As it happens, I worked out this dietary issue 40 years ago when I compared what we eat with what the great apes eat.
+In looking at all the research I could find about the other apes, and picturing our species back a few hundred thousand years ago, the diet we evolved to eat was obviously not the one we had been munching on for the last 10,000 years since the agricultural revolution.
+(See Omega-3 and Vitamin D, p.98.)